 The file is uploded with sucked.
 You still have to run the shell located in: http: // localhost / dvwa / hackable / uploads /

-You can have fun locally with other types of loopholes in the different levels.
+You can have fun locally with other types of faults in the different levels.
 Train well and test your penetration testing skills legally.
-It gives you the opportunity to show what you can do. 😉
+This gives you the opportunity to show what you can do. 😉

-And if you are stuck in a test, please let us know in a comment. 🙂
+And if you're stuck in a test, don't hesitate to let us know in a comment. 🙂